apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 "In this big company, I did a little bit far from the business, more technically oriented.
 "Masatsu said.

-Masatsu's contact with Apache APISIX was in September 2020, when his team was using Kong, but Kong was not fully meeting their needs, so they redid the technical selection of the gateway to try to find a better solution.
+Zhengsong's contact with Apache APISIX was in September 2020, when his team was using Kong, but Kong was not fully meeting their needs, so they redid the technical selection of the gateway to try to find a better solution.
 Masatsu was in charge of this technical selection, so he came across the Apache Foundation's top project, Apache APISIX, and was introduced to the Apache APISIX community.

 At that time, he had already graduated more than three years ago.